Home Loan Interest Rates Comparison 2026-27 – SBI, HDFC, ICICI & More

 • Floating Rate Loans: EMI changes as per repo/MCLR.
 These start lower, typically at 7.35%–8.50%, and are more common in India.

-Most borrowers in 2025 prefer floating home loan rates, since the RBI’s stance is expected to remain stable or slightly accommodative.
+Most borrowers prefer floating home loan rates, since the RBI’s stance is expected to remain stable or slightly accommodative.

 Suggested read: Fixed Home Loan Interest Rate